HraivoronskyiDmytro/IFSC_RoutingNumbers_REST/README.md

 Steps are defined in: /src/test/java/service/Stepdefs.java

+JAVA 8 is required for running the project.

 to run tests please clone the project & execute in the command promt from project root:" ./gradlew test "